What Is Negligence?

 We have been representing accident victims for years, and one thing we can say for certain is that hardly anything is cut and dry.
 As a result, we take the time to really dive into the cases we take on, in order to find out what really happened, what the circumstances were surrounding the evidence, and what role everyone played in it.
 By truly researching and investigating, we are far better prepared when negotiating with the insurance company.
 Our clients benefit from this level of dedication, so even if you think you may have been partially at fault, give us a call.

 The Other Party Has to Be Found More Negligent Than You

-You do not need to be completely blameless to qualify for financial damages after a personal injury in NYC.
+You do not need to be completely blameless to qualify for financial damages after a personal injury.
 In fact, it is fairly common for the victim to have some level of responsibility, even if it is slight.
 The key is that the other party has to be more at fault than you are in order for you to receive compensation.
 Our job is to prove it.

 It Is Easy to Talk About Your Case